 With mindful use, at-home gels gently lighten implants over time.

-For faster professional whitening, your dentist can supervise in-office power whitening using higher 35% peroxide concentrations.
+For faster professional whitening, our dentist can supervise in-office power whitening using higher 35% peroxide concentrations.

 We take care to isolate gel contact only to your natural teeth, avoiding implants.